Metta Wisdom Way

 - Meetings:

-- Monthly 2-hour group meetings with Daryl, hybrid form, in Montreal, at 10:00-12:00 the first Saturdays of most months, May 2026 to February 2027.
+- Monthly 2-hour group meetings with Daryl, in hybrid form, in Montreal, at 10:00-12:00 the first Saturday of the month (except for January), October, 2026 to May, 2027.
+(In-person attendees are welcome to bring a lunch and stay till 12:30.)

-- Monthly online group meetings with guest teachers the third Saturdays of most months, at 10-30-12:00, May 2026 to February 2027.
+- Monthly online 1 ½ hour group meetings with guest teachers the third Saturdays of the month, at 10-30-12:00, September, 2026 to May, 2027.

 - Study and practice: